How to Store Salt Long-Term & 7 Rational Reasons You Should

 How Many Salts Should I Store?

-• The Nutrition Facts on containers of each type of salt list the recommended serving size as 1/4 teaspoon and the sodium content as 590 mg per serving.
+• The Nutrition Facts on the containers of each type of salt list the recommended serving size as 1/4 teaspoon and the sodium content as 590 mg per serving.
 This means that each teaspoon of salt contains 2,360 mg of sodium.
 If you have a family of four, I recommend 40 pounds of salt for long-term storage.

 How Long Will Salt Last in Long-Term Storage?